Mangrove-Web-Development/devdocs/wpengine/email.md

 ## SPF Record
 Technically, any email system can send an email "from" any address.
-Using this to make an email appear to come from a source other than it's actual source, is called email spoofing.
+Using this to make an email appear to come from a source other than it's actual source is called email spoofing.

 One protection against email spoofing is the SPF DNS record.